-- the programme area will face many difficulties and transformations in the upcoming period, including some uncertainties which could prove to have an impact on the interest of stakeholders for the Programme.
-These relate to new trends focusing on digital and green transition, but also a possible economic uncertainty caused by the pandemic, and finally a continuous depopulation of the area that will have to be addressed in the projects as well; - the stakeholders are in general reactive, i.e. they prepare their project ideas mainly based on the open calls.
-Therefore, the calls have to be precise and give clear guidelines for desired outcomes to get the most out of the funded projects; - internally, the management of the Programme has proved to be administratively burdensome and time consuming, so the new Programme will learn from previous experience, attract additional capacities or external support and be more agile in its activities.
-The interaction between Programme bodies ensures the decision-making to be effective; - the previous programming and planning of indicators has been proved difficult, since the reliability of the baseline data from the previous period has been questionable.
-Since the programme logic is different in this period, this has been mitigated by indicators that have clear targets and baseline, that will measure the direct results and success produced by the projects.
+• the programme area will face many difficulties and transformations in the upcoming period, including some uncertainties which could prove to have an impact on the interest of stakeholders for the programme.
+These relate to new trends focusing on digital and green transition, but also a possible economic uncertainty caused by the pandemic, and finally a continuous depopulation of the area that will have to be addressed in the projects as well;

+- the stakeholders are in general reactive, i.e., they prepare their project ideas mainly based on the open calls.
+Therefore, the calls have to be precise and give clear guidelines for desired outcomes to get the most out of the funded projects; - internally, the management of the programme has proved to be administratively burdensome and time consuming, so the new programme will learn from previous experience, attract additional capacities or external support and be more agile in its activities.
+The interaction between programme bodies ensures the decision-making to be effective; - the previous programming and planning of indicators has been proved difficult, since the reliability of the baseline data from the previous period has been questionable.
+Since the programme logic is different in this period, this has been mitigated by indicators that have clear targets and baseline, that will measure the direct results and success produced by the projects; - the programme will give additional resources to better inform citizens and stakeholders about the benefits that the programme is bringing in the territories and has started doing this from the programming process by including a wide array of stakeholders.